snej/smol_world/README.md

 ### Roots & Handles

-Any garbage collector has to have some root pointers to start scanning from.
+Any garbage collector needs to be given root pointers to start scanning from.

-A Heap has a `root` property you can set to point to its root/global object.
+A `Heap` has a `root` property you can set to point to its root/global object.

 For temporary stack-based references you should use `Handle` objects.
 A `Handle<T>` is a reference just like a `T`, but it’s also known to the Heap as a root.
 (Its constructor registers it with the current Heap; the destructor unregisters it.)
 This means that any object pointed to by a `Handle` won’t be discarded when the GC runs; and also, the GC will update the pointer stored in the `Handle` with the object’s new address after the collection.